 Heart moved to a new label and released their “comeback” album, Heart, in 1985.
 Despite success with this album, and singing songs for movies such as Footloose (1984), The Golden Child (1986) and Tequila Sunrise (1988), Ann Wilson was not happy.
 Other band members and their record company pressured her to lose weight and made her wear elaborate costumes on stage to try and minimize her weight.

-Below, Ann Wilson singing an acoustic version of Heart’s hit single Alone from the Bad Animals album, in 2002.
+Nancy and Ann Wilson sing an acoustic version of Heart’s hit single Alone from the Bad Animals album, in 2002.

 Heart continued to release albums and tour through the 80’s and early 1990’s, albeit much less frequently.
 Ann and Nancy Wilson had formed another acoustic group called The Lovemongers in 1990, which they also performed with.

 Ann had become a single mother via adoption (daughter Marie in 1991 and son John “Dustin” in 1998), and kicked her drug habit to the curb.
 Nancy wanted to start her own family with husband Cameron Crowe; she was 41 and undergoing fertility treatments which were hard to schedule around performances.
 Nancy and Cameron Crowe eventually had twin sons via a surrogate in 2000; they’d end up separating in 2008 and divorcing amicably in 2010.

 Heart officially broke up in 1995.
 Ann and Nancy started the Bad Animals recording studio in Seattle, performed and recorded sporadically together as The Lovemongers, and as solo acts.
 In January 2002 Ann had gastric band surgery to help her lose weight, and that same year Heart re-formed with new backing band members.